StackmateNetwork/stackmate.in/content/_index.md

 # Stackmate India

-Our mission is to simplify the process of recognizing, buying & storing Bitcoin; as a human right and wealth preserving asset.
+A bitcoin-only channel for India to tune into the signal amidst the noise.

 ## Products & Services

-Our core product is a mobile wallet application providing `self-custody & shared-custody bitcoin storage options; with a simplified account management interface and premium support`.
+Our core product is a mobile wallet application providing `self-custody & shared-custody bitcoin storage; with a simplified account management interface and premium support`.

 > Features: